-Our Board has adopted a majority voting policy stipulating that if the votes in favour of the election of a director nominee at a shareholders' meeting represent less than a majority of our common shares voted and withheld, the nominee will submit his or her resignation promptly after the meeting, for our Compensation, Nominating and Corporate Governance Committee's ("CNCGC") consideration.
+Our Board has adopted a majority voting policy stipulating that if the votes in favour of the election of a director nominee at a shareholders' meeting represent less than a majority of our Common Shares voted and withheld, the nominee will submit his or her resignation immediately after the meeting, for our CNCGC's consideration.
 Our CNCGC will make a recommendation to our Board after reviewing the matter, and our Board's decision to accept or reject the resignation offer will be disclosed to the public, within ninety (90) days of the applicable shareholders' meeting.
 Resignations are expected to be accepted except in situations where exceptional circumstances would warrant the applicable director to continue to serve as a Board member.
-The nominee will not participate in any committee or Board deliberations on the resignation offer unless there are not at least three (3) directors who did not receive a majority withheld vote.
+The nominee will not participate in any committee or Board deliberations on the resignation offer.
 The policy does not apply in circumstances involving contested director elections.